Skip to content

 The Strongest Case Against

-There is also a textual problem.
-The New Testament contains passages that adoptionism struggles to accommodate: the pre-existence claims of John 1:1-3 (“In the beginning was the Word, and the Word was with God, and the Word was God”), the Philippians 2:6-7 hymn (Christ “was in the form of God” before emptying himself), and Colossians 1:15-17 (all things were created “through him and for him”).
-These texts describe a figure who exists before his human life and whose identity is not constituted by a moment of adoption.
+There is also a textual problem for the simplest form of adoptionism.
+The New Testament contains passages that adoptionism, taken straightforwardly, struggles to accommodate: John 1:1-3 (“In the beginning was the Word, and the Word was with God, and the Word was God”), the Philippians 2:6-7 hymn (Christ “was in the form of God” before emptying himself), and Colossians 1:15-17 (all things created “through him and for him”).
+Trinitarians read these as describing a figure who exists before his human life and whose identity is not constituted by a moment of adoption — and the strength of the anti-adoptionist case rests heavily on this reading.
+Biblical Unitarians read the same passages differently, as the language of God’s eternal Word, wisdom, and plan, or of the new creation begun in the risen Messiah, rather than a second divine person who pre-existed.
+Either way, any position that takes these texts seriously must give an account of them, and the bare “Jesus became Son only at his baptism” of early adoptionism is the position they press hardest against.

 What the New Testament Actually Says

 The honest answer is that the New Testament contains both adoptionist-sounding and pre-existence-sounding strands, and scholars have debated their relationship for over a century.
 The synoptic Gospels (Matthew, Mark, Luke) show relatively little interest in pre-existence.
-Mark’s baptism scene, Luke’s “today I have begotten you” (Acts 13:33, quoting Psalm 2), and the general pattern of Jesus becoming something through his death and resurrection all tilt adoptionist.
+Mark’s baptism scene, Luke’s “today I have begotten you” (Acts 13:33, quoting Psalm 2), and the general pattern of Jesus becoming something through his death and resurrection are read by many as tilting adoptionist.

-The tension between these strands is not a problem to be solved but a feature of the canonical witness.
-The councils resolved it in favor of pre-existence and eternal Sonship.
-Whether that resolution faithfully synthesizes the texts or privileges one strand over another remains a live question in New Testament scholarship.
+The tension between these strands is not a problem to be solved by the reader’s preference but a feature of the canonical witness as different communities have received it.
+The councils resolved it in favour of pre-existence and eternal Sonship.
+Whether that resolution faithfully synthesises the texts or privileges one strand over another remains a live question in New Testament scholarship.

 Further Reading